-Notes 2018 RMB'000 2017 RMB'000
+Note 2019 RMB'000 2018 RMB'000

-Financial assets measured at FVPL Other derivative assets Equity securities not held for trading (i) (ii) 1,537 200 1,537 -
+Financial assets measured at FVPL Other derivative assets Equity securities not held for trading (i) (ii) 2,000 200 1,537 200

-1,737 1,537
+2,200 1,737

-(i) It represents the fair value of a convertible note which is upon initial recognition designated by the entity as financial asset at FVPL as at 31 December 2018, the fair value of the convertible note is based on the total principal of the contract.

-(ii) The Group disposed 80% equity interest of CTV Golden Bridge International Film (Beijing) Company Limited in February 2018 previously held as the subsidiary of the Group.
+- (i) It represents the fair value of a structured deposits which is upon initial recognition designated by the entity as financial asset at fair value through profit or loss as at 31 December 2019, the fair value of the structured deposits is based on the total principal of the contract. - (ii) The Group disposed 80% equity interest of CTV Golden Bridge International Film (Beijing) Company Limited in February 2018 previously held as the subsidiary of the Group.
 The remaining equity interest is not held for trading by the Group and is measured at FVPL under IFRS/HKFRS 9.